tobijkl/habit_bookmarklet/README.md

 # habit_bookmarklet
-Bookmarklet to turn a website into a task
+Bookmarklet to turn a website into a task on habitrpg.com respectively habitica.com